 From time to time, Invesco will either invest client assets in affiliated products or propose investment models which include affiliated products to clients.
-In certain cases, Invesco has an incentive to allocate investments to such affiliated products both to increase scale of a product and to generate additional fees for Invesco.
+In certain cases, Invesco has an incentive to allocate investments to such affiliated products both to increase scale of a product and to generate additional fees for Invesco and its affiliates.